-technologies necessary to achieve light weight and better overall collision A 980 MPa stamped collision safety and fuel safety of vehicles.
+Thanks to the development of stamping technologies for UHTSS, the new product helped improve better overall collision A 980 MPa stamped collision safety and fuel efficiency of vehicles.

-efficiency of vehicles.
-1 High-tensile strength steel.
-It has higher tensile strength than normal steel.

-2 Ultra high-tensile strength steel.
+- 1 High-tensile strength steel.
+It has higher tensile strength than normal steel. - 2 Ultra high-tensile strength steel.
 It can be processed much thinner than HTSS and thus contribute to light weight of products.